Omar-KL/IP_Hunter.V2/README.md

           - pip3 install colored.

+          - pip3 install nmap.

 # [+] For The First Choice:
 ![3](https://user-images.githubusercontent.com/113283571/214794497-983b4061-f0be-419b-8291-2f2437f3694c.png)

-It will ask you for *Token* you can get that by sign up at *ipinfo.io* website:
+It will ask you for *Token*,
+you can get that by sign up at *ipinfo.io* website:
              https://ipinfo.io/

 # [+] For The Sec Choice: